-The way we carry out the annual canvass to update the Register of Electors is changing.
-The annual canvass starts in August and the revised Register of Electors will be published on 1 December 2020*.
+The annual canvass starts in August and the revised Register of Electors is published in December.

 The annual canvass will follow the process below: